-For expedited resolution of an appeal, UHA will complete the review in a timeframe that is no longer than 72 hours after receipt when the member or the provider indicates that taking the time for a standard resolution could seriously jeopardize the member's life, health, or ability to attain, maintain, or regain maximum function.
+The hearing will be scheduled through the Office of Administrative Hearings.
+If a member or provider believes that taking the time for a standard resolution of a contested case hearing could seriously jeopardize the member's life, health, or ability to attain, maintain or regain maximum function may request an expedited contested case hearing.